abhay-singh1100/Backend-Assignment-Ywork.Ai/README.md

 ---

 ## Testing the API
-1. Authenticate via `/auth/login/` in your browser.
+1. Authenticate via `http://127.0.0.1:8000/auth/login/` in your browser.
-2. After login, your access token is stored in the database (see Django admin > User social auths).
+2. After login, your access token is stored in the database (see Django admin > User social auths)`http://127.0.0.1:8000/admin/`  in your browser.
 3. Use the access token as a Bearer token in your API requests (e.g., with Postman or curl).

+---

 ---